 - Ernst Thälmann: Führer Seiner Klasse is a notable case in that it's an East German film made in 1955, showing the Soviets singlehandedly winning the war- so many shots of T-34s racing dramatically across snow and plains.
 The British only show up as bombers overhead, depicted as lights in the sky.
 Granted, this is actually pretty accurate in terms of the numbers on the eastern vs. western fronts, but it was done here to show the Russian Communists rescuing their German comrades from evil fascists and capitalists.
 Bit more complicated in reality.

 - Saving Private Ryan was criticized for this in the UK, since the sole reference in the movie to any non-American involvement in the battle was a brief exchange on how "overrated" General Montgomery was.
-Of course, like its successor, Band of Brothers, the narrative maintains a narrow focus on a small unit who might not have encountered foreign Allied soldiers during their mission and might have actually espoused this opinion (Field Marshal Montgomery being not-very-popular with a large segment of the American military).
+Of course, like its successor, Band of Brothers, the narrative maintains a narrow focus on a small unit, which very well might not have encountered any Allied soldiers from other nations.

 - In It's a Mad, Mad, Mad, Mad World, Fresno entrepreneur J. Russell Finch invokes this while arguing with British Army officer Lt.
 Col. J. Algernon Hawthorne.
 It proves to be something of a Berserk Button for the latter.